GaitiLab/nf-processes/modules/split-pipe/README.md

 #### Option 1: Sub-library list and FASTQ merging

-If the user wishes to concatenate multiple FASTQ lanes OF THE SAME SUB-LIBRARY prior to running splitpipe, then the following input formats will apply: \
+If the user wishes to concatenate multiple FASTQ lanes OF THE SAME SUB-LIBRARY prior to running split-pipe, then the following input formats will apply: \

 * A list of sub-library names contained within an input directory.
 These names should correspond to the FASTQ file names generated from the sequencing run.
 A suitable input would be as follows in the form of a .txt file: